 "Grit" is a term which has been showing up in the lexicon recently.
-It is newly defined by Angela Lee Duckworth (2013) as "perseverance and passion for long-term goals."
+It is defined by Angela Lee Duckworth (2013) as "perseverance and passion for long-term goals."
 Duckworth found that grit may be as important as or more so than IQ in determining children's school success rates.
 Grit is actually a better indicator of graduation rate predictions than IQ.

 Grit and perseverance are what keeps us trying to meet long-term goals.
 In many cases, intelligence isn't enough to be successful.
 Grit is the extra ingredient which helps us reach our goals.
 It means being able to re-start after experiencing failure.
 Similar in many ways to resilience, grit is what helps us to try again after not achieving a goal and staying motivated.